dagster-io/dagster/docs/docs-beta/docs/guides/external-systems/databases.md

 sidebar_position: 10
 ---

-Resources in Dagster are used to connect to databases.
+In Dagster, *resources* are used to connect to databases.
 A resource definition associates a resource name with database connection information.
 The resource name is then used in an asset definition to get a connection to the database.

 ## What you'll learn